Ghulam Bibi Bharwana

-Ghulam Bibi Bharwana (غلام بی بی بھروانہ; born 5 May 1977) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Ghulam Bibi Bharwana (غلام بی بی بھروانہ; born 5 May 1970) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously she was a member of the National Assembly from 2002 to May 2018.

 Early life

-She was born on 5 May 1977.
+She was born on 5 May 1970.

 She received her Bachelor of Arts degree from Lahore College for Women and the Bachelor of Laws degree from the University of Punjab.

 Political career

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-87 (Jhang-II) in 2002 Pakistani general election.
+She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-87 (Jhang-II) in the 2002 Pakistani general election.
 She served as Minister of State for Education.

-She was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-87 (Jhang-II) in 2008 Pakistani general election.
+She was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-87 (Jhang-II) in the 2008 Pakistani general election.

-She was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) from Constituency NA-88 (Jhang-III) in 2013 Pakistani general election.
+She was re-elected to the National Assembly as a candidate of Pakistan Muslim League (N) from Constituency NA-88 (Jhang-III) in the 2013 Pakistani general election.
 She announced to resign from her National Assembly seat in protest in December 2017.

 In May 2018, she quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).

-She was re-elected to the National Assembly as a candidate of PTI from Constituency NA-115 (Jhang-II) in 2018 Pakistani general election.
+She was re-elected to the National Assembly as a candidate of PTI from NA-115 (Jhang-II) in the 2018 Pakistani general election.

+She is running for a seat in the Provincial Assembly of the Punjab from PP-126 Jhang-III as a candidate of the PTI in the 2024 Punjab provincial election.